 • Punitive damages, if the property owner intentionally caused harm.

 If you have lost a loved one as a result of a fatal slip and fall accident injury, you might be eligible for compensation depending on your relationship with the deceased.
-A South Carolina slip and fall accident attorney, like those at Hughey Law Firm, could evaluate your case and advise you on the best course of action.
+A South Carolina slip and fall accident attorney, like those at Hughey Law Firm, could evaluate your case and advise you on the best course of action for receiving appropriate compensation.

 South Carolina Slip and Fall FAQ

 Often a slip and fall can seem like a minor incident, but many slip and fall accidents result in injuries that alter the victim’s day-to-day life.
-It is important for slip and fall victims to understand that they have the right to recover for their injuries if the fall occurred because of another party’s negligence or while operating in the scope of their duties as an employee.
+It is important for slip and fall victims to understand that they have the right to seek compensation for their injuries if the fall occurred because of another party’s negligence or while operating within the scope of their duties as an employee.

 Read on for answers to some questions commonly asked about slip and fall accidents and to understand your options for recovery after a fall.
 For more specific information about your legal options, contact Hughey Law Firm.